PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/table_recognition_v2.en.md

 <tr>
 <td><code>file</code></td>
 <td><code>string</code></td>
 <td>The URL of a server-accessible image or PDF file, or the Base64-encoded content of such files.
-By default, for PDF files exceeding 10 pages, only the first 10 pages will be used.<br />
+By default, for PDF files exceeding 10 pages, only the first 10 pages will be processed.<br />
 To remove the page limit, please add the following configuration to the pipeline configuration file:
 <pre><code>Serving:
   extra: